Home > Buyers Guides

 A bariatric walk-in tub does not require more maintenance than other walk-in tubs.
 Additionally, walk-in tubs don’t generally need more care than traditional tubs.
 Be sure not to use harsh cleaning chemicals that can damage the fiberglass or acrylic surfaces they’re made from.

-Many of the jet systems are self-cleaning, which increases the lifespan of the tub.
-Given its expense, it’s a good idea to put regular effort into maintaining it.
+Many of the jet systems are self-cleaning, which increases the tub’s lifespan.
+Given its expense, it’s a good idea to maintain it regularly.